Dominated by the dramatic Ifach rock — an iconic natural landmark with a lively harbour and fresh fish

 Calpe has a unique natural backdrop, with the Peñón de Ifach rising dramatically from the sea.
 Prices are moderate and homes with views of the rock are highly sought after.
 The market has a mix of Spanish and northern European buyers.

-The market in Calpe has seen growing interest from foreign buyers in recent years, particularly from Scandinavia, the UK and Germany.
-That means healthy demand, but also that the most attractive homes in the best areas often sell quickly — it pays to have your financing and documentation in order before you start looking.
+The market for property in Calpe has seen growing interest from foreign buyers in recent years, particularly from Scandinavia, the UK and Germany.
+That means healthy demand, but also that the most attractive homes in the best areas often sell quickly — it pays to have your financing and documentation in order before you start looking at property for sale in Calpe.

 Price levels in Calpe naturally vary depending on location, condition and views, but as a general guideline an apartment can be expected to cost 150,000-280,000 EUR, while a house typically falls in the range of 220,000-420,000 EUR.
 Villas with a pool and private plot start from 400,000-800,000 EUR, depending on size and distance to the coast.

-On top of the purchase price itself, you should budget for extra costs of around 10-13% for the property transfer tax (ITP at 10% in Valencia region for resale property), notary fees, land registry fees and legal fees.
-For new-build property, VAT (IVA) of 10% is paid instead.
+On top of the purchase price itself, you should budget for extra costs for the property transfer tax (ITP at 10% in Valencia region for resale property), notary fees, land registry fees and legal fees.
+For new-build property, VAT (IVA) at 10% is paid instead.

 The process of buying property in Calpe follows the same basic steps as the rest of Spain: you need an NIE tax number, a Spanish bank account and an independent lawyer to check the property before you sign anything at all.